______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • It's probably wise that you don’t take your medication out of their original labeled containers when it comes to cryptic pills (disease-modifying injectable MS meds are okay since they are labeled).
 The dudes, especially in customs, don’t really like to guess what pills are what.

-• Taking Tysabri?
+• Taking Tysabri, Lemtrada or Rituxan?
 Be sure to plan around your infusion dates.
-Katmandu likely does not have an infusion center.
+Katmandu likely does not have an infusion center you can use.

 • Don't underestimate the importance of a reliable travel companion.
 When you need a little extra assistance, an extra pair of able-bodied hands (and legs) can be a godsend.

 • Mentally note all bathrooms and, when traveling internationally, avoid passing up a good one.
+There are cell phone apps that help you find public potties, but watch data fees overseas.
 And if you do, remember where it is so you can hustle back to it when nature calls.
 She always tends to ring at the most inopportune times!

-• If you are traveling to remote areas, in particular if you are venturing outside the US into non-industrialized countries, you may want to ask your neurologist for a prescription of oral steroids (Prednisone) if your body can handle them.
-That way, if you have an exacerbation on a long trekking trip, say in Nepal, a mega-dose of oral steroids (1,000-1,300mg per day for 3-5 days) could trim your attack symptoms big time and save your vacation.
+• If you are traveling to remote areas, in particular if you are venturing outside the US into non-industrialized countries, you may want to ask your neurologist for a prescription of oral steroids (Prednisone).
+That way, if you have an exacerbation on a long trekking trip, say in Nepal, a dose of oral steroids could trim your attack symptoms big time and save your vacation.
+NOTE: Only do this if you have previously taken oral steroids and are aware of how the drug affects you.

 • Don't wait.
 Don't save that dream trip until you retire.
 Or until the kids are grown.
 Or until you feel better.
 MS is unpredictable; go now.